kev-ms/factrory-fleet/inner-loop/README.md

 # Edge Vision Setup

+> You have to set the AKDC_SP_NAME and AKDC_SP_KEY Codespaces secrets before creating the Codespace
+>
 > Create a Codespace with 16 cores to ensure enough capacity

 ## Setup Edge Vision in Codespaces